-As the COVID-19 situation evolves, we know that these are times of uncertainty and that every day brings new challenges and new concerns.
+As the COVID-19 situation and recovery evolves, we know that these are times of uncertainty and that every day brings new challenges and concerns.
 We’re here to reassure you that we’re available to help our Downtown business community and we’ll play a key role in keeping you up to date with the latest information – in whatever way we can.
 Below is a summary of current relief measures from various levels of government available to business owners.

 Applications open May 17, 2021 - Stabilize Live Music Grant

 Funded by the Government of Alberta, Alberta Music will be accepting one-time grant applications from musicians, industry professionals and for-profit music venues.
 Individual artists and live music venues can apply to receive a one-time Individual Micro Grant of $1,500 or $25,000 for for-profit music venues and businesses.
 Learn more.

 Announced April 21, 2021 - City Waived 2021 BIA Levy

 City Council has approved a grant program to fund the 2021 business improvement area (BIA) taxes for all businesses within the city’s 13 BIAs, including downtown.
 If your business has already paid your levy, you will be reimbursed by the end of June.
 Find out about your refund.